luismetzger/sinatra-intro-lesson/README.md

 Does this code work?

 <details>
-Sinatra only displays strings if we have an object we want to display we need to explicitly call .to_s on the object.
+Sinatra only displays strings.
+If we have an object we want to display, we need to explicitly call .to_s on the object.

 ```ruby
 	@@team_members = [{name: "Fry", high5s: 3}, {name: "Professor", high5s: 1},{name: "Bender", high5s: -2}, {name: "Leela", high5s: 1001}]